 Key individuals participating in this work and their roles are: Dr. James Brooks (TDI-BI) is the project director and will take the lead in administration of this project and assist in the geochemical studies.
 Dr. Charles Fisher (PSU) coordinates the biological studies, Dr. Harry Roberts (LSU) coordinates the geological/geophysical studies, and Ms. Liz Goehring (PSU) coordinates the education and outreach activities.
-Dr. Erik Cordes will work with Fisher's team on studies of seep communities and take a leadership role on synthesis and publication of results for other hard bottom communities discovered.
+Dr. Erik Cordes will work with Fisher's team on studies of seep communities and synthesis and publication of results for other hard bottom communities discovered.
 Dr. Stephane Schaeffer oversees molecular phylogenetic screening of foundation species and their symbionts (tubeworms, mussels and clams) and other potential new species (and symbioses), as needed.
 Dr. Robert Carney leads the studies of interactions with background fauna and trophic exchange between seep/hard bottom communities and larger mobile fauna.
 Drs.
 Fisher, Carney, and Cordes share responsibility for coordination with taxonomists and molecular phylogenists and proper curation of samples.
-Dr. Ian MacDonald directs the use of digital imagery in all phases of the study, from the initial site survey and selection process to site descriptions and contributions to faunal inventory.
+Dr. Ian MacDonald directs the use of digital imagery in all phases of the study.
 Dr. Samantha Joye is responsible for the microbial ecology and sulfide geochemistry studies.
 Dr. Tim Shank (WHOI) will phylogentically characterize new species of megafaunal crustaceans and include at least the shrimp in his ongoing biogeographic analyses.
 Dr. Bob Vreijenhoek (MBARI) will do the same with clams and their symbionts and other gastropods as needed.
 Limpets and snails will be sent to Anders Waren (Swedish Museum of Natural History) and chitons to Julia Sigwart (University College Dublin) for morphological characterization.
 Dr. Stéphane Hourdez (Stacione Biologique de Roscoff, France) leads the polychaete phylogenetic characterizations and descriptions of new species of polynoids and siboglinids (using both molecular and classical approaches).
 He also assists with molecular characterization of foundation species.
 Dr. Stephane Cairns (Smithsonian) oversees curation and identification of cnidarians, with assistance of Daphne Fautine (University of Kansas) and Dennis Opreska (Oak Ridge).
 Dr. Cheryl Morrison (USGS Leetown Science Center) will include any samples of Lophelia pertusa collected in her ongoing studies of the phylogeography and population genetics of this foundation coral species and also collaborate with Dr. Cairns by contributing to the molecular systematics of other hard corals, as needed.
 Dr. Sabine Stohr (Swedish Museum of Natural History) has agreed to examine all ophuiroids collected.
 Dr. Monika Bright and her research team (Univ.
 Vienna) will sort and identify meiofauna collected with mussel and tubeworm communities and in sediment cores.
 Other faunal groups will be sent to appropriate experts as needed.
 Additionally, two internationally recognized research groups from the Max Planck Institute of Marine Microbiology in Bremen will bring unique expertise and equipment to bear on the study.
-Dr. Nicole Dublier's group will use quantitative mRNA analyses to determine the relative activities of chemoautotrophic and methanotrophic symbiont populations in the dual symbiontcontaining mussels.
+Dr. Nicole Dublier's group will use quantitative mRNA analyses to determine the relative activities of chemoautotrophic and methanotrophic symbiont populations in the dual symbiont-containing mussels.
 Dr. Antje Botieus' group will bring their in-situ seep-chemistry analysis system and expertise on the ALVIN and ROV cruises.
 Dr. Bernie Bernard coordinates the isotope, hydrocarbon and ancillary measurements.
 Dr. Thomas McDonald is the principal hydrocarbon chemist for the project.
-Dr. Gary Wolff is the project data manager, as he has been for many previous large, multi-disciplinary MMS projects.
-Ms. Susan Wolff is the project's technical editor.
+Dr. Gary Wolff is the project data manager, Ms. Susan Wolff is the project's technical editor.
 Ms. Suzanne Cardwell provides financial and project administrative support.